Community

 Why is this important?

-Arrest represent individuals' entry into the public safety system.
+Arrests represent an individual's entry into the criminal legal system.
 Increases in arrest rates can be an indication of increased crime, increased enforcement, or both.
 Disparities in this rate by race or ethnicity can highlight structural differences in how communities are affected and treated by the public safety system.
 Having been arrested can impact on a person's ability to access employment and other opportunities.

 How is Westchester County performing?

-In 2020, Westchester County's arrest rate of African Americans was 7 times as high as that of whites and 2.5 times as high as that of Hispanics.
-For every 10,000 African Americans in the County, 31 were arrested, compared to rates of 12 for Hispanics and 4 for whites.
-Compared to the state, Westchester's rates were a bit lower for African Americans and Hispanics, and half of the state rate for whites.
+In 2022, Westchester County's arrest rate of African Americans was nearly 7 times as high as that of Whites and nearly twice as high as that of Hispanics.
+For every 10,000 African Americans in the County, 27 were arrested, compared to rates of 16 for Hispanics, 4 for Whites and 2 for Asians.
+Compared to the state, Westchester's rates were a bit lower for African Americans and Hispanics, and much lower that the state rate for Whites and Asians.
+Since 2020, arrest rates have increased by 33% among Hispanics, remained the same among Whites and decreased by 13% among African Americans.
+2020 data was not available for Asians.

-Among comparison counties, Westchester's arrest rate among African Americans was on par with Putnam (31), and higher than Nassau (23) and Rockland (19).
-Its arrest rate among Hispanics was lower than Putnam (15), on par with Rockland (12) and higher than Nassau (10).
+Among comparison counties, Westchester's arrest rate among African Americans was similar to Putnam and Nassau (both 29), and higher than Rockland (16).
+Its arrest rate among Hispanics was lower than Putnam (19), and Rockland (18), and higher than Nassau (15).

 Why do these disparities exist?